 Figure 4.
 The inter-specific competitive effect of the competing species on the focal species in upland and lowland temperature regimes.
 Each line shows the fecundity of the focal species when its founder number is kept at four pairs while changing the number of competing species.
 Colours indicate the identities of the focal species in the tested pairs.
 The pair names, e.g. BIP_PST, are structured with the focal species in the front and the competing species behind.
 The shaded area indicates the 90% credible interval of the fitted values of fecundity by the Beverton-Holt model of pairwise species competition.
-PST is short for D. pseudotakahashii, PAL for D. pallidifrons, SUL for D. sulfurigaster, BIP for D. bipectinata, PAN for D. pandora.
+PST = D. pseudotakahashii, PAL = D. pallidifrons, SUL = D. sulfurigaster, BIP = D. bipectinata, PAN = D. pandora.